How Nanoclaw makes you think?

 -

 Pharmaceuticals (Drug Discovery): A chemist can design a new molecular compound (the solution) in a day.
 However, verifying that the drug is safe and effective for humans requires a decade of clinical trials costing billions of dollars.
-Although there are labs like Isomorphic Lab that are aiming at increasing the speed of the process.
+Although there are labs like

 -